guanxi/guanxi-core/readme.txt

 The Guanxi system will let you do all sorts of Shibboleth compatible single sign on (SSO) things.
 It implements the Shibboleth Profile of the SAML1.1 specification.
 Don't get confused with the Internet2 Shibboleth software, which is the reference implementation of the Shibboleth SAML Profile.
-Guanxi is the other implementation.
+Guanxi is another implementation.
 Born on the Isle of Skye in the Inner Hebrides of Scotland.
 Guanxi started life as a UK JISC funded core middleware project, lead by the University of the Highlands and Islands in partnership with the University of Oxford and Leeds University.
 Contrary to popular opinion,